g0730n/Pi-Pico_UART-Keyboard/README.md

 Pi-Pico reads matrix on GPIO, example code is a 6x7 matrix.
 Pin #'s for rows and columns can be adjusted as needed in <b>main.py</b>.
 Wiring for UART is on UART0 (GPIO-0 = RX & GPIO-1 = TX)

+Implemented ADC monitoring:
+2nd core on Pico monitors ADC voltage and sends over UART.
+And/or able to set a GPIO low in order to send a LBO signal.
+Example in code.

 <h3>kb_handler.py</h3>

 Raspberry Pi uses UART0 (BCM-15 = TX & BCM-16 = RX) to receive incoming data from Pico.<br>